TorchedSammy/Aster/README.md

 ## Dithering
 That result image before doesn't look that good, does it?
-To make the result look nicer with a bit more detail, Aster can use Floyd-Steinberg dithering.
+To make the result look nicer with a bit more detail, Aster can use Floyd-Steinberg dithering (this is default behaviour).
 Here's our new result:
 | Image                      | Result                                 |
 | -------------------------- | -------------------------------------- |
 | ![](samples/wallpaper.png) | ![](samples/wallpaper-conv-dither.png) |